 I noticed some on John Wallbank’s studio wall; a folded piece of sheet polythene containing what looks like a mixture of insect bore dust and larval pellets.
 It’s some weird-looking sculptural run-off or studio sweepings, all the more odd for having been scooped off the ground and kept in an improvised envelope.
 Packaged and elevated to eye level for consideration, part entomological specimen part bag of granola.
 The makeshift envelope and brown particles combine to make a whole – hard to decipher, but an object nonetheless, irreducible and insisting.
 John spoke about the importance of keeping this kind of thing around – allowing the frass you can’t account for back in to permeate those things you can account for.
 Permeations are what stymie these constructions on their way toward function, what makes them art and not instrument.
 As the sculptures are worked and reworked this grist is generated, gaps open up, the structure becomes porous, the grist is worked back in.
 This cycle creates a manifold and encrusted topology: difficult to describe as more unaccountables are mixed in.
 Detail is added to detail, subtracted, reoriented; accident and intention integrated in a process that spans the studio.

 John Wallbank (b.1976, Birmingham UK) lives and works in London.
 He studied Fine Art at Edinburgh College of Art (1995 -2000) and in 2004 he graduated from the MFA program at the Slade School of Fine Art in London.
-He was winner of the Mark Tanner sculpture award in 2010 at Standpoint Gallery, London and is currently in Brooklyn, New York participating in Triangle Arts Association’s six month residency.
+He was winner of the Mark Tanner sculpture award in 2010 at Standpoint Gallery, London and had a six month residency in Brooklyn, New York with the Triangle Arts Association.